Captum

 )

 Please note that in the example above we sum the attributions across all examples for each neuron.
 This means that if the attributions are positive and negative they can cancel out each other.
 For deeper analysis we also recommend to look into attribution scores assigned by each example for a given neuron.
-For the neurons indexed with 5 and 6 we observe zero score is assigned consistently across all samples.
+For the neurons indexed with 5 and 6 we observe that zero score is assigned consistently across all samples.

 In [23]: